 Even with popular artificial intelligence programs like Grammarly, many people and businesses still have a huge need for freelance proofreaders.

 If you’re a stickler for grammar, spelling, and improving the flow of written words, consider getting into proofreading.

 To be a successful proofreader, you need a keen eye for catching grammar and spelling errors, the confidence and skill to point out wording or structure that could be improved, and be able to make other suggestions when appropriate.

 - What you need to get started: Working computer and internet

 - Startup cost: Proofreading side hustles are free to start, but you might need to do some low-cost or free work to gain experience if you don’t already have professional proofreading experience.

 - Expected income: Proofreaders earn nearly $25 per hour on average, according to Indeed.

 5. Freelance Writer

-If you’re a blogger or online content creator, you should consider adding freelance writing to your list of side hustles.
+If you’re a blogger or online content creator, you should consider adding freelance writing to your list of side hustle ideas.

-It’s a great way to earn extra income while giving your creative muscles a good workout.
+It’s a great way to earn more money while giving your creative muscles a good workout.